Visual Landscape Inventory

 Once edits are done, resubmit the tile for review (to the district VLI specialist) and for approval (to the regional visual resource management specialist).

 Metadata for the fields used in the VLI layer can be found either in the Data Catalogue or field name variations document:

 The visual information management system (VIMS) stores VLI mapping, scenic area designations, established VQOs, viewpoints, view arrows and screening.
-To view the visual data, visit the visual inventory online (requires Silverlight).
+VLI data can be viewed using the Visual Landscape Inventory Viewer.